bartuakyurek/AAFormer/README.md

 @TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).

+In this paper, authors aim to address a few-shot segmentation (FSS) problem.
+They offer a new transformer-based architecture, called "Adaptive Agent Transformer" (AAFormer) that claims to surpass many state-of-the-art models, and it was published at ECCV 2022 conference.
+Our aim is to implement the AAFormer architecture with the guidance of the original paper and its supplementary material, and compare the results for reproducibility.

 ## 1.1.
 Paper summary

 @TODO: Summarize the paper, the method & its contributions in relation with the existing literature.